-College Track is a comprehensive college completion program that empowers students from underserved communities to graduate from college.
-From ninth grade through college graduation, our 10-year program removes the academic, financial, and social-emotionalbarriers that prevent low-income and first-generation students from earning their college degree.
-In 1997, we started with 25 students in East Palo Alto, and today, we have 12 centers located in underserved communities across California, Colorado, Louisiana, and the D.C.
-Metro Area with more than 3,000 students on the path to upward social mobility.
-To learn more, please visit www.collegetrack.org.
+College Track is a holistic college completion program that empowers students from underserved communities to graduate from college.
+From ninth grade through college graduation, our 10-year program systematically removes the academic, financial, and social-emotional barriers that keep first-generation students from low-income communities from completing college and thriving in the workforce.
+Today, College Track serves more than 3,000 students across 12 communities in California, Colorado, Louisiana, and the D.C.
+Metro Area, with 750+ alumni leading a movement to democratize potential.

 College Track students graduate from college at a rate that is more than double the national average for low-income and first-generation students.
 Six months out of college, 79% of College Track alumni are employed.
 For those 30 and over, 92% report earnings greater than their parents with wages on par with the national average.
 By helping our students maximize the value of their four-year college degree, which includes minimizing student loan debt, securing internships, and limiting the need to work while in college--we prepare them to succeed in the 21st century economy.

 At College Track, our values drive the way we do our work, and we look for individuals who share our passion.
 We blend an entrepreneurial spirit with our nonprofit roots, cultivating a dynamic culture where everyone's contributions are valued and encouraged.

 - COMMITMENT: We have an unwavering belief in our students.